 Texas H.B.
-No. 474 allowed for the creation of an overweight/oversize (OW/OS) corridor to be administered by the HCRMA who keeps 15% of the permit fees collected with TxDOT receiving the other 85% for the maintenance of the OW/OS system.
-The HCRMA allows shippers to securely order specialized overweight permits online.
-The permits cover travel over the Hidalgo County roads listed below for vehicles weighing no more than the Mexican Legal Weight Limit or 125,000 lbs for which proof of certified weight measurement is required before a permit may be requested and utilized.
+No. 474 allowed for the creation of an overweight/oversize (OW/OS) corridor whereby the TxDOT receives 85% of the permit fees for maintenance of the on-system roadway network that comprises the corridor and the HCRMA keeps 15% of the permit fees to administer the issuance of permits.
+The HCRMA permit system allows growers and/or brokers to securely order online.
+The permits cover travel over the network of roads listed below, and allows vehicles traveling at or below the weight limit of 125,000 lbs: